arangodb/docs/3.6/arangosearch-analyzers.md

 - `"oobar"`
 - `"obar"`

-An input string `"foo"` will not produce any n-gram because it is shorter than the *min* length of 4.
+An input string `"foo"` will not produce any n-gram unless *preserveOriginal* is enabled, because it is shorter than the *min* length of 4.

 Above example but with *startMarker* = `"^"` and *endMarker* = `"$"` would
 produce the following: